 (77) All contractors must be licensed hazardous material removalists (if appropriate)* and must comply with all state and national environmental and work health and safety legislation and codes of practice.

-(78) In situations where these materials need to be removed from UWS buildings no disturbance of these substances is to occur and discovery is to be reported immediately to the relevant Project Manager and Campus Manager in Office of Capital Works and Facilities.
+(78) In situations where these materials need to be removed from University buildings no disturbance of these substances is to occur and discovery is to be reported immediately to the relevant Project Manager and Campus Manager in Office of Capital Works and Facilities.

 (79) The collection, handling and disposal of asbestos and asbestos waste by the contractor must strictly adhere to the requirements as stipulated in NSW Environmental Protection Authority's Protection of the Environment Operations (Waste) Regulation 2014.
 The contractor must forward the appropriate documentation from a licensed landfill site to the Project Manager.

 (80) The collection, handling and disposal of SMF's by the contractor must strictly adhere to the requirements as stipulated in The National Standard for Synthetic Mineral Fibres [NOHSC:1004 (1990)] and National Code of Practice for the safe use of Synthetic Mineral Fibres [NOHSC:2006 (1990)].